open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 * the number of active requests
 * the number of items in a queue

-`UpDownCounter` is intended for scenarios where the absolute values are not pre-calculated, or fetching the "current value" requires extra effort.
+An `UpDownCounter` is intended for scenarios where the absolute values are not pre-calculated, or fetching the "current value" requires extra effort.
 If the pre-calculated value is already available or fetching the snapshot of the "current value" is straightforward, use [Asynchronous